A.

 “The third-party web view is clunky, but students are using it.
 Why invest months of engineering effort in rebuilding it natively?”

-I had optimised for usability hygiene, not learning impact.
-To secure stakeholder buy-in, I needed to demonstrate that the redesign would measurably improve learning outcomes - not just polish the interface.
+We had optimised for usability hygiene, not learning impact.
+To secure stakeholder buy-in, we needed to demonstrate that the redesign would measurably improve learning outcomes - not just polish the interface.

-I had optimised for usability hygiene, not learning impact.
-To secure stakeholder buy-in, I needed to demonstrate that the redesign would measurably improve learning outcomes - not just polish the interface.
+We had optimised for usability hygiene, not learning impact.
+To secure stakeholder buy-in, we needed to demonstrate that the redesign would measurably improve learning outcomes - not just polish the interface.

 Toppers